ticahere/ll_Airtable-in-Unity/README.md

 * Fill in the Table Name, `Artists_small` if you use the example base, or change to your Airtable base' sheet name, under `List Airtable Records` and `Get Airtable Record` script

 ## 2. Current data sheet structure
-Currently Unity program reads  four columns from the `Artists_small`, defined in `BaseField.cs` file.
+Currently Unity program reads  six columns from the `Artists_small`, defined in `BaseField.cs` file.
 1. `Genre`: multiple strings describing the genre of the art
 2. `Name`: name of the art or author
+3. `Subtitle`: subtitle of the art
-3. `Bio`: bio of the art or author
+4. `Bio`: bio of the art or author
-4. `url`: open link to the image
+5. `url`: open link to the image
-5. `ID`: order of the art
+6. `ID`: order of the art

 ## 3. Change to your own data sheet